Tallwave/github_issue_exporter/README.md

 `--output` Set the directory to store the issues in.
 By default it is the current directory.

+`--closed` By default, only Open issues are exported.
+Adding this flag will include Closed ones as well.

 The issues will be exported into either a single `issues.json` file or multiple `issue-[NUMBER].json` files.

 ### Example

 ```
 export-github-issues tallwave github_issue_exporter [TOKEN]

+export-github-issues --closed tallwave github_issue_exporter [TOKEN]

 export-github-issues --multiple-files --output ~/issues tallwave github_issue_exporter [TOKEN]
 ```